Ayr Station Hotel: Trains cancelled as blaze rips through building

 Firefighters have battled through the night to contain a huge blaze which broke out in the disused Ayr Station Hotel.

-Five fire appliances and Scottish Fire and Rescue crew members remained at the scene this morning with the blaze in the derelict Smith Street property still burning.
+Five fire appliances and Scottish Fire and Rescue crew members remained at the scene this morning with the fire in the derelict Smith Street property still burning.

 Trains from Ayr station are not expected to run today after being cancelled last night as a precaution.

+A Police Scotland Spokeswoman said: "Two male youths, aged 17 and 13, have been arrested and charged in connection with fire-raising following the incident.

+"They will be both be reported to the relevant authorities and further enquiries are ongoing."

-At the height of the blaze huge flames could be seen leaping from the roof of the building, which has lain derelict for many years.
+At the height of the incident huge flames could be seen leaping from the roof of the building, which has lain derelict for many years.

 READ MORE: Huge blaze engulfs grand Ayr hotel